Loch Ard: Overview

 The name of the loch comes from àird, the Scottish Gaelic word for a promontory, headland, height, ultimately from àrd meaning high.
 The loch is approximately 4 by 2 km in size and runs east-west along a sheltered glen.
 It is sometimes considered to be the source of the River Forth, although the river's true source is the confluence of its outflow, the Avondhu River, and Duchray Water.
 Loch Ard lies downstream of Loch Chon.
 The loch contains several small islands including Eilean Gorm, Briedach, St. Mallo, which is rumoured to have an old chapel dedicated to that saint, and Dundochill, which is the site of Duke Murdoch's castle that may have been built by the Duke of Albany.
 Though one of Scotland's smaller lochs, it is one of the most picturesque and its sheltered location means it is ideal for kayaking and other water sports.

 R. B. Cunninghame Graham wrote:Ben Lomond... seems to watch over the whole district and to dominate it.
 No sound is heard, except the babbling of the mountain streams as they slip down over the smooth stones, or the sharp belling of a roe in the thick alder copsewood that surrounds Loch Ard.
-The little wavelets break upon the pebbly beaches, or plash gently on the rocks of the steep islet on which Duke Murdoch's ruined castle stands.
-In Couligarten Bay the bulrushes bend gently as the homing wild ducks quatter down noiselessly amongst their stems, vanishing as silently as a seal slips into the sea.
+The little wavelets break upon the pebbly beaches, or plash[sic] gently on the rocks of the steep islet on which Duke Murdoch's ruined castle stands.
+In Couligarten Bay the bulrushes bend gently as the homing wild ducks quatter[sic] down noiselessly amongst their stems, vanishing as silently as a seal slips into the sea.